Louis Rossmann: Criticism of Apple

-Other campaigns and organization
+Right-to-repair campaigning

 Rossmann has also appeared in right to repair campaigns related to farming machinery in Nebraska in March 2020.
 He was initially completely against any restrictions by companies on farmers from repairing their equipment (which might have resulted in voiding the equipment's warranty).
-However, Rossmann later admitted that his opinions were not completely correct due to a lack of expertise in farming machinery; this came after he received mail from a John Deere employee stating how allowing farmers to tune their tractors can result in harm to themselves and possible violation of environmental laws.
+Rossmann later admitted that his opinions were not completely correct due to a lack of expertise in farming machinery; this came after he received mail from a John Deere employee stating how allowing farmers to tune their tractors can result in harm to themselves and possible violation of environmental laws.

 In March 2021, Rossmann started a crowdfunding campaign on the GoFundMe platform, with the goal of raising $6 million to start a direct ballot initiative protecting consumer right to repair in the state of Massachusetts, citing previous similar successes in the automotive industry.
 As of September 2025, the campaign has raised over $790,000.

 In order to help right to repair efforts, he created the Repair Preservation Group, a 501(c)(3) non-profit organization.
 The organization's efforts are mainly concentrated in spreading the word about the right to repair and publishing documentation on an online wiki for repairing devices.
-Rossmann also directs the Repair Preservation Group Action Fund, which is a 501(c)(4) non-profit that actively lobbies for the passing of right to repair legislations.
+Rossmann also directs the Repair Preservation Group Action Fund, which is another 501(c)(4) non-profit that actively lobbies for the passing of right to repair legislations.

+FULU Foundation

+In June 2025, Rossmann announced the formation of the FULU Foundation (Freedom from Unethical Limitations on Users) with Kevin O'Reilly, a 501(c)(4) non-profit organisation focused on digital ownership and the reform of laws that restrict owners' control over their devices, such as Section 1201 of the Digital Millennium Copyright Act.
+Unlike Rossmann's earlier campaigning, which emphasized the right to repair, his work with FULU is framed as advocating for broader digital ownership rights.

+FULU operates a bounty program offering cash prizes for solutions that restore functionality to devices restricted by manufacturer digital rights management or other 'digital locks'.
+Successfully claimed bounties have included awards totaling approximately $14,000 each to two independent developers for restoring smart features to discontinued first- and second-generation Google Nest thermostats; a $20,000 award to app engineer Ricky Witherspoon for restoring offline functionality to Echelon exercise bikes after a firmware update removed it; and an award to Italian student Lorenzo Rizzotti for circumventing restrictions on Molekule air purifiers.

+The FULU Foundation also funds the Consumer Rights Wiki, a community-edited wiki project started by Rossmann in January 2025 (originally called the Consumer Action Taskforce Wiki) to catalogue and document anti-consumer practices, with a particular focus on post-sale EULA modifications and server shutdowns that result in the remote disabling of consumer hardware.
+The wiki was originally hosted under a subdomain of Rossmann's business site and was later moved to its own domain (consumerrights.wiki) as a project of the FULU Foundation.